Beastmaster/stm32f103_usb_hid/readme.md

 ### Note ###
 This project is not well structured...
 STM32CubeMx makes it easy to build a HID application.
-For complete and safe HID application, please refer to ST usb hid lib.
+For complete and safe HID application, ST usb hid lib will be a better choice.

+### log.. ###
+There are some problems when sending data in interrupt..